 The Master of Arts in Curriculum and Instruction program is a graduate degree for preschool, elementary, middle level, secondary teachers and college instructors, as well as those who desire to be curriculum developers, corporate trainers and adult educators.
 Program options range from 36 credit hours to 39 credit hours.
 See MACI Curriculum and Program Options for details.

 Earning your master's degree in Curriculum and Instruction degree at CCU will enhance your philosophy of education as well as your personal worldview, helping you integrate both into your career as an educator.

-Classes are typically completed in 5-week blocks.
+Courses are typically completed in five-week blocks.